WhatsApp/erlfmt/doc/FormattingDecisionListComprehensions.md

   - ✅ Handles multiline expression consistently
   - ✅ Indenting by 4

+`erlfmt` chose the above format over this one, purely because this alternative had much larger complexity and seems to require inventing a new operator in the algebra.
 We can also considered dedenting the pipes, with two spaces after, to keep expressions aligned:

 ```erlang